Star Spangled Boner

 “Stop it,” Laverne giggled.
 “Hey, did you know that Kanye’s changed his name as well?
 Apparently he now goes by Ye.
 My son told me.”

-“I still fail to see the significance.”
+“I fail to see the significance.”

 “Well, according to Ye himself, ye is the most common word in The Bible.”